Azure-Samples/event-grid-dotnet-hybridconnection-destination/README.md

  ### Running the Sample

- The following are the steps to run the data plane samples and see events flowing through Event Grid:
+ 1. The following are the steps to run the HybridConnectionConsumer sample and see events received on hybrid connection listener:

     a.
 Load HybridConnectionConsumer project in Visual Studio.